 What is a Ground Source Heat Pump Borehole?

 The space between the pipes and the ground source heat pump borehole wall is filled up with a special grout mix that typically contains a combination of bentonite, sand and potable water, which is being pumped from bottom to top.
-Bentonite is preferable to other grouting materials, since it is waterproof and a good thermal conductor.
+Bentonite is preferable to other grouting materials since it is waterproof and a good thermal conductor.
 Therefore, by retaining a considerable amount of moisture it rarely dries out which ensures a proper heat transfer from the ground to the pipe and vice versa.
 At the same time, due to its low permeability properties, the bentonite grout provides a self-sealing barrier to groundwater intrusion.
 The ground source heat pump boreholes are drilled at 5-6 m apart from each other and at 6-7 m from the nearest building.
-The depth is conditional on the property’s characteristics (size, insulation, heating capacity) that requires heating.
-A house that needs around 10 kW of heating capacity, most probably will need three boreholes of 80 to 110 m deep.
+The depth is conditional on the property’s characteristics (size, insulation, heating capacity) that require heating.
+A house that needs around 10 kW of heating capacity, most probably will need three boreholes of 80-110 m deep.

 Borehole Collectors Installation and Operational Costs

 The costs associated with a borehole heat pump installation are directly proportional to such factors as borehole depth, borehole casing and sealing materials dimensions.
 In order to make sure that you will make the most out of the ground source heat pump boreholes you are planning to drill, you can order a geotechnical survey to be carried out beforehand.